Ichneutica moderata: Distribution

 This species is found throughout New Zealand, including the Chatham Islands, with the only exception being the northern part of the North Island, that is Bay of Plenty north.

 Habitat

 I. moderata prefers open habitats in the montane to lowlands zones.

 Behaviour

 Adults of this species are on the wing from October to April.

 Life history and host species

-The larvae of this species likely feed on various kinds of low growing herbaceous plants.
-However I. moderata larvae is recorded as being associated with Raoulia particularly the species R. australis, R. subulata and R. beauverdii as well as Crassula manaia.
+The larvae of this species likely feed on low growing herbaceous plants.
+However, I. moderata larvae are recorded as being associated with Raoulia particularly the species R. australis, R. subulata and R. beauverdii as well as Crassula manaia.
 Larvae have also been reared on Bellis perennis.
 Larvae create tunnels lined with silk amongst the roots of the species' host plants.
 Pupa are enclosed in an insubstantial and easily damaged silken cocoon amongst the roots.